Automatic Generation of Safety-compliant Linear Temporal Logic via Large Language Model: A Self-supervised Framework: Framework

 \subsubsection{Syntactic Check}

-The syntactic check verifies whether the LTL formula complies with the syntax rules (i.e., its grammatical correctness), as described in Definition~\ref{def:LTL}.
-It involves two main steps: Atomic Proposition Matching and Operator Matching.
-For AP Matching, we first extract all AP from the Base Rules and build an AP library.
-Then, we use the \emph{LLM-as-an-Aligner} to align AP in the Desired Task with those in the library, replacing them with the most similar matches to ensure AP consistency.
-For Operator Matching, a token-based algorithm (illustrated in Fig.~\ref{fig:syntacticcheck}) checks the correctness of operators, as well as proper use of parentheses.
-If any syntax errors are found, along with their types and positions, they are sent to the User LLM for correction.
-Prompts for AP matching and LTL correction are provided in Table~\ref{tbl:APmathing} and Table~\ref{tbl:syntax_correction} in the Appendix.
+The syntactic check consists of two steps: Atomic Proposition (AP) Matching and Operator Matching.
+For AP Matching, APs are extracted from safety constraints to build a library.
+The cloud-side \emph{LLM-as-an-Aligner} aligns APs in the Desired Task with entries in this library and replaces them with the closest matches to ensure AP consistency.
+For Operator Matching, a token-based algorithm checks operator usage and parenthesis balance.
+Any detected error (along with its type and position) is fed to \emph{User LLM} for immediate on-device correction.